flbulgarelli/headbreaker/README.md

 ## ⏳ TL;DR sample

-If you just want to see a 2x2 puzzle in your web-browser, then create an HTML file with the following contents 😁:
+If you just want to see a - very basic - 2x2 puzzle in your web-browser, then create an HTML file with the following contents 😁:

 ```html
 <script src="https://flbulgarelli.github.io/headbreaker/js/headbreaker.js"></script>